1001 Small Business Ideas

 Here are some more examples of digital products and services you might sell:

-Email marketing services
+- Email marketing services

-Search engine optimization (SEO) – Many companies hire SEO businesses to help improve their search engine rankings.
+- Search engine optimization (SEO) – Many companies hire SEO businesses to help improve their search engine rankings.
 Some businesses will hire SEO firms on a one-shot basis to optimize their website or to compliment their own in-house SEO efforts.

-Social media assistant
+- Social media assistant

 Add your own personal touch by your product selection, your packaging design and your marketing.
 This is a repeat customer, steady income business.
 The key to success is to really think through everything including your market niche, your product mix, your offer and your marketing.
 Then, you’ve got to test and test again until you find out what works best.

 The trend is towards a gig economy.
 Gigs are temporary positions with contract and independent workers for short-term engagements.
 It’s estimated that there are about 59 million gig workers in the United States.
 With a little creativity and smarts, entrepreneurs can build the business around this kind of self-service business.

 People who want to start this type of activity and focus on the most popular services such as data entry, writing, computer programming spreadsheets like Excel and all kinds of website development tasks.
-Major sites such as Fiverr and Upwork list projects and gigs available all which contain great new business ideas for you.
+Major sites such as Fiverr and Upwork list projects and gigs available all of which contain great new business ideas for you.
 I think this is a good place to start for business ideas for beginners.

 Small Business Ideas for Women

 Women-focused media is helping to reshape our society’s ideas about femininity, gender, and power.
-According to the SBA, women on 20 percent of all businesses and 42 percent of all businesses that don’t have employees.
+According to the SBA, women own 20 percent of all businesses and 42 percent of all businesses that don’t have employees.

 While every woman is different, and there are no limitations on the types of businesses women can start, here are a few business ideas for types of businesses that women often start.
 Here are a few ideas, but don’t limit your search for business opportunities based on your gender, however.
 Women are increasingly starting traditionally male-owned companies and visa versa.

-Affiliate Marketing – Over 80% of all purchases are made by women.
+- Affiliate Marketing – Over 80% of all purchases are made by women.
 Use your shopping expertise to direct other women to great products and services.
 In an affiliate marketing business, you’ll earn a commission when they make a purchase.